dragonman225/notionapi-agent/README.md

 Unofficial Node.js API client for [Notion.so](https://www.notion.so).

-> :warning: If you need to use Notion's API in production, I recommend waiting for their official release.
+> ⚠ If you need to use Notion's API in production, I recommend waiting for their official release.

 * [CHANGELOG](CHANGELOG.md)
 * [API Documentation](https://notionapi-develop.netlify.com/globals.html)